MobileFirstLLC/extension-cli/guide/guide/xt-docs.md

 * * *

-Extension CLI uses [JSDoc 3](https://jsdoc.app/index.html) specification to generate documentation for javascript files in an extension project.
+Extension CLI uses [JSDoc](https://jsdoc.app/index.html) specification to generate documentation for javascript files in an extension project.
 JSDoc is a flexible documentation generator that converts javascript code comments to readable HTML/CSS files which you can be hosted for example with github pages.

 You can use any compatible template of choice to skin your docs.
 Learn [more about templating here](#templates).